zacanger/niddesa/text/generated-translations/cullaniddesa/07-sinhala-google.md

 See.
 He also sees the occurrence.
 Alophaya is one of the three merit roots.
 Adversity Good luck.
 Amoha is a source of skill.
 The Blessed One preaches this Was.
 These are the three skillful sources.
-MahaNeni, arrogant God of karma, of hatred, of karma, of delusion, of karma Peneth.
+MahaNeni, arrogant God of kamma, of hatred, of kamma, of delusion, of kamma Peneth.
 People seem to.
 Some kind of alien and Sugathihu God among men Selfishness also seems to be gaining ground.
 The Blessed One knows that these are the three sources of skill.
 Sees.
 This is how the Blessed One sees the beginning.
 Occurrence is noticeable.